mobingilabs/docs/mobingi-alm/alm-template/alm-template-reference.md

 Default values will be applied for each cloud platform \(see below for default values\).
 However, you can also specify this value for launching with a customized machine image.

-Note: If you specify this value and also specify the [container](https://learn.mobingi.com/alm-templates-reference#container) section in the ALM-template to take the advantage of application lifecycle management, you need to make sure the base machine image operating system supports ALM-agent installation.
+Note: If you specify this value and also specify the [container](https://learn.mobingi.com/alm-templates-reference#container) section in the ALM Template to take the advantage of application lifecycle management, you need to make sure the base machine image operating system supports ALM-agent installation.
 For supported operating systems by ALM-agent, please refer to [this guide](https://learn.mobingi.com/alm-agent/getting-started#prerequisites).

 Valid values: